Working at York St John University

 We achieved the Athena SWAN Charter bronze award on International Women's Day (8 March) 2022.
 The charter is a framework used across the globe to support and transform gender equality within higher education.

 In adopting the charter, we have developed an action plan to embed gender equality actions within our policies, practices, and culture.
 This plan is ambitious and includes actions such as supporting women's leadership programmes, as well as addressing hidden inequalities.
+For more information on our submission and action plan, visit our Athena Swan page.

 We are a Disability Confident Employer and a Mindful Employer.
 We are committed to improving policies and practices for disabled staff, including those living with mental ill health.